Dark soliton detection using persistent homology: Approach

 \section{Approach}

 The dataset of Ref.~\cite{dataset} consists of 6257 condensate density images, labelled as containing no solitons (1237 images), a single dark soliton (3468 images), or other excitations (1552 images).
 Each image has been cropped and centred by fitting the pixel values to a 2D Thomas-Fermi distribution, \be n^{\mathrm{TF}}(x,y) = n_0 \mathrm{max}\left[ 1 - (\frac{x-x_0}{r_x})^2 + (\frac{y-y_0}{r_y})^2, 0 \right]^{3/2} + \delta n, \ee where $n_0$ is the peak density, $\delta n$ is an offset, the centre of the BEC lies at coordinates $(x_0,y_0)$, and $r_{x,y}$ are the Thomas-Fermi radii. $\delta n = 0.25$ in the provided images.
-As a pre-processing step, we apply a uniform shift to the pixel values such that $\delta n \rightarrow 0$, and then rescale the images such that each time has a peak density normalized to 1.
+As a pre-processing step, we apply a uniform shift to the pixel values such that $\delta n \rightarrow 0$, and then rescale the images such that each has a peak density (intensity) normalized to 1.

-Assuming any dark solitons are much smaller than the total condensate size and are propagating along the $x$ axis, their density profile at time $t$ is locally approximated by the profile of a 1D dark soliton on a uniform background $n$~\cite{dark_soliton_review,soliton_book}, \be n_{\mathrm{DS}}(x) = v^2 + [n - v^2] \tanh^2 [ w(x - vt) ], \ee where $v$ is the normalized soliton velocity and $w = \sqrt{n - v^2}$ is its width.
+Assuming any dark solitons are much smaller than the total condensate size and are propagating along the $x$ axis, their density profile at time $t$ is locally approximated by the profile of a 1D dark soliton on a uniform background $n$.
+Using dimensionless units in which density, time, and length are normalized by the $s$-wave scattering length, trapping period, and trapping length, respectively, the dark soliton profile takes the form~\cite{dark_soliton_review,soliton_book} \be n_{\mathrm{DS}}(x) = v^2 + [n - v^2] \tanh^2 [ w(x - vt) ], \ee where $v$ is the normalized soliton velocity and $w = \sqrt{n - v^2}$ is its width.
 The density minimum of $n_{\mathrm{min}} = v^2$ occurs at $x=vt$.
 The soliton has power (integrated density depletion) $P_r = 2 w = 2 \sqrt{n - n_{\mathrm{min}}}$ and energy $H_r = \frac{1}{6} P_r^3$.
 Thus, the density contrast in the vicinity of the soliton core provides a measure of its power, or alternatively the significance of the density depletion.
+Note that Eq.~(\ref{eq:soliton}) is the soliton profile in an infinite 1D system; deviations will occur when there is an additional confining potential, as is the case here.